Frequently Asked Questions

 Yes, all your donors’ gifts are tax-deductible.
 Your donors will receive an automatically-generated receipt for their gifts.
 Donations of $100 and higher qualify for a Missouri “Champion for Children” tax credit.
 We will send paperwork for this tax credit to your donors.

-Yes it is!
-Over the Edge sets up the roof as an industrial work site which meets and exceeds the highest safety standards.
-They adhere strictly to all national and state OSHA laws, and the SPRAT/IRATA governing procedures.
+Over The Edge sets up the roof as an industrial work site which meets and exceeds the highest safety standards.
 The ropes used are weighted for 4,500 pounds and you will have two of them supporting you.
 OTE’s certified technical experts also train fire fighters, police SWAT teams, window washers and recreational climbers.
-Safety is the top priority and Over the Edge takes pride in having zero incidents in all the events they have hosted.
+Safety is the top priority and Over The Edge takes pride in having zero incidents in all the events they have hosted.